hoodiecrow/ConsTcl/README.md

 #### cond special form

+`` cond `` is the third conditional form.
 The `` cond `` form has a list of clauses, each with a predicate and a body.
 The clauses is considered in order, and if a predicate evaluates to something other than `` #f `` the body is evaluated and the remaining clauses are ignored.

 The `` cond `` form is expanded by `` special-cond ``.
 It expands to `` '() `` if there are no clauses (left), and to nested `` if `` constructs if there are some.